 The Game of Life is a classic board game that involves moving a piece around the board and responding to the information on each of the spaces.
 It teaches problem solving, counting, and reading skills, and it’s designed for kids ages eight and up.

-game encourages kids to make different decisions each time they play and see
+- Thisgame encourages kids to make different decisions each time they play and seethe different outcomes.

 Spontuneous is a game that the whole family can have fun with.
 Each round, players are given a word and must shout out the name of a song that contains that word before anyone else does.
 The catch is that the player is encouraged sing at least a little bit of the song—which of course adds to the fun!

-there is a large generational gap, some players may not be able to guess each
+- When there is a large generational gap, some players may not be able to guess each other’s songs.

 Many families enjoy family game nights together, and if you decide to do this with your little one, the whole family is sure to enjoy the benefits.
 Children will enjoy feeling like they’re part of the family and seeing that their parents and siblings have fun spending time with them.
 Adults will enjoy the bonding experience of spending time with their kids and with each other during some downtime from the busy week.
 Even older kids will have fun playing with the family as part of a group for a little while.